 - Test the steering and alignment.

-- Practice parking for maneuverability and sight lines.
+- Practice parking the car for maneuverability and sight lines.

 - After the test drive, inspect the engine for leaks, odors or smoke.

-- Request and review the service records, receipts and title.
+- Request and review the service history, receipts and title.

-- Have a mechanic inspect the car you're thinking of buying.
+- Have a mechanic inspect the car you're thinking of buying, even if it's been well-maintained.